History of FC Bayern Munich: Golden years

-Beyond a quality leadership, the luck of having players of the highest quality grown from the own ranks or acquired cheaply as young talents and the fact that in those days the Italian and Spanish leagues were closed to foreign players, the perfect timing of the arrival of the new stadium was probably the most crucial point in securing Bayern a foremost position on the national and also European level.
-It allowed Bayern, (as opposed to rivals Borussia Mönchengladbach) to keep their major players on board, and even expand from there.
+The availability of players developed internally or acquired as youth, combined with restrictions on foreign players in the Italian and Spanish leagues, preceded the opening of a new stadium.
+This stadium provided the financial means for Bayern to retain players and expand the squad, as compared to Borussia Mönchengladbach, contributing to the team's standing in national and European competitions.

 When Spain in 1973 re-opened its borders to foreign talent, the equivalent of a €1.5 million offer for Gerd Müller from Barcelona was fended off, and Barça had to make do with Dutchman Johan Cruyff.
 On the other hand, Bayern's national rivals from the Rhine, Mönchengladbach, relinquished superstar Günter Netzer to Real Madrid.
 Soon thereafter, Bayern could also hire the services of Jupp Kapellmann from 1.
 FC Köln for the then-national record transfer fee of almost €400,000.

-The year 1972, crowned with a championship that broke all records – most of them still intact – was the year in which Bayern became a global player.
-On top of this, six players from Bayern were part of the West Germany national team—one of the nation's strongest of all-time—that won the European Championship put just another exclamation mark to this watershed season.
-The defence of the title the following year with a record gap to the nearest suitor served in historic terms merely as confirmation of the new facts.
+In the year 1972 Bayern won the record breaking league title and emerged as a top European club.
+Six players from Bayern were part of the West Germany national team that won the European Championship.
+They defended their title the following year by finishing well ahead of their rivals and became the top German football club.